Useful Macroeconomics

 Details Electronic Delivery EBOOK 180 days

-Each chapter of Useful Macroeconomics is organized around three themes: economic issue history, macro data literacy, and systems thinking and modeling.
-The first section emphasizes the history of macroeconomic issues and policies in the U.S. economy.
-The first three chapters survey 160 years, and each remaining chapter zooms in on a single decade, from the 1950s to the 2020s.
-The data literacy section in each chapter engages students with macro data and concepts, data collection and presentation, and interpretation.
+Useful Macroeconomics is organized around three themes: economic issue history, macroeconomic data literacy, and systems thinking and modeling.
+The first section of each chapter emphasizes the history of issues and policies in the U.S. economy.
+Next, the data literacy section engages students with macro data and concepts, data collection and presentation, and interpretation.

 In the third section of each chapter, you will see that this is not your father's macro textbook.
 There are no static graphs.
-Students use free software to build dynamic simulation models on their own and build the author's textbook model – MacroLab Lite – one sub-model at a time.
-There are no 'laws' of economics in this book.
-Models are presented as hypotheses about economic structure and behavior, and the text engages the students in that constructive approach to science and learning.
+Students use free and friendly software to build simple dynamic simulation models on their own and build the author's textbook model – MacroLab – one sub-model at a time.
+Models are presented as hypotheses (not ‘laws’) about economic structure and behavior, and the text engages the students in a constructive approach to science and learning.
+Most chapters in the 2nd edition contain simulation experiments that emphasize how the behavior of the model economy depends on the interaction of its key components.

-The overall approach is based on twenty-five years of classroom experience with both graduate and undergraduate students.
-Instructors have access to supplementary materials and tutorials for learning and teaching with the free Stella Online software and the MacroLab Lite simulator.
+The overall approach is based on more than twenty-five years of classroom experience with both graduate and undergraduate students.
+Instructors have access to supplementary materials and tutorials for learning and teaching with the free Stella Online software and the MacroLab simulator.

 Issues, 1950s